Matt-J-Jones/CV/README.md

 #### **Makers Academy (March 2023 to June 2023)**
 - Software Development Bootcamp
-  - Conducted pairing sessions to effectively solve problems using teamwork and communication.
+    - Conducting pairing sessions to effectively solve problems using teamwork and communication.
-  - Worked in an Agile software development environment.
+    - Collaborating with teams to build web applications in an Agile software development environment.
-  - Utilised Ruby and Javascript and practiced Test-Driven Development (TDD) with RSpec and Jest
+    - Utilising Ruby and Javascript and practising Test-Driven Development (TDD) with RSpec and Jest
-  - Collaborating with teams to build two web applications.
-  - Developed responsive user interfaces using JavaScript, React, and CSS, and effectively managed code versioning with Git and GitHub.
+    - Developing responsive user interfaces using JavaScript, React, and CSS, and effectively managing code versioning with Git and GitHub.
-  - Designed and implemented a scalable CRUD (Create, Read, Update, Delete) application using the MERN (MongoDB, Express, React, Node) stack.
+    - Designing and implementing a scalable CRUD (Create, Read, Update, Delete) applications using the MERN (MongoDB, Express, React, Node) stack.

-#### **Goldsmiths, University of London (September 2021 to October 2022)**
+#### **Goldsmiths, University of London (September 2021)**

 - MA Independent Games and Playable Experience Design
-  - Developed successful game projects in Unity using C#.
+    - Developing successful game projects in Unity using C#.
-  - Utilised C++ in OpenFrameworks creative computing and Arduino physical computing projects.
+    - Utilising C++ in OpenFrameworks creative computing and Arduino physical computing projects.
-  - Used ML5.js and P5.js libraries to implement machine learning and creative coding projects.
+    - Using ML5.js and P5.js libraries to implement machine learning and creative coding projects.
-  - Participated in Game Jams with teams and individually to produce projects to tight deadlines.
+    - Participating in Game Jams with teams and individually to produce projects to tight deadlines.

 #### **University of Central Lancashire (September 2004 to May 2009)**